staxrip/staxrip/docs/cli.rst

 waitForExit: This will halt the main thread until the command line returns.

-showProcessWindow: Redirects the output of command line apps to the process window.
+showProcessWindow: Redirects the output of console apps to the process window.

 asBatch: Alternative mode that creats a BAT file to execute.